wukongcheng/databank/README.md

 ## License

-The XCI project is licensed under the
+The databank project is licensed under the
 [GNU General Public License v3.0], also included in our repository in the `COPYING` file.